hashgraph/hedera-mirror-node/hedera-mirror-graphql/hip.md

 lists.

 GraphQL is an API query language developed by Facebook (Meta) and now widely accepted as a popular alternative to REST.
-It can help alleviate some of the above problems and the development of such an API has been requested numerous times from internal and external members of the Hedera community.
+It can help alleviate some of the above problems and the development of such an API has been requested from internal and external members of the Hedera community.

 ## Rationale

+The main goal of the mirror node GraphQL API is to expose data customers need in the format they require.
+It should take the current REST API as inspiration and expose a similar set of data but in a format more suitable for GraphQL.
+Data should be nested and allow for pagination at different levels.
+Strongly typed objects should be preferred over complex string representations of multi-field objects similar to the protobuf-based HAPI.
+For example, the transaction ID `0.0.289304-1673028763-068736176` in the current API could be a GraphQL type `TransactionId` with `nonce`, `payerAccountId`, `scheduled`, and `validStart` fields where even those could be complex types.

 An existing GraphQL API for the Hedera network was created by community members under the name [Hgraph.io](https://www.hgraph.io/).
 This API uses the open source Hedera mirror node code base as its source of